Welcome to Camp Shagabec, Home of Fun Since 1938!

-- We are a United Church camp, but campers of all faiths are welcome.
+We are a United Church Camp, but campers of all faiths and non-religious campers are welcome.
 We are located in the beautiful Cypress Hills Interprovincial Park in Southwestern Saskatchewan.
-During July and August we run seven weeks of age-specific camps, for children from five to seventeen.
+During July and August we run seven weeks of age-specific camps, for children from five to eighteen.

 - Our Mission Statement is: "At Camp Shagabec we strive to be a place where campers feel welcome and accepted, and where all may come to experience God in creation and community."

 - Each summer over 500 people enjoy the Camp Shagabec experience - come and join us for a week you won't forget!!

 - Never visited Camp Shagabec before?
 Our video tour of Shagabec can give you an idea about the place lots of us call home over the summer.
 To take this video-tour, click on "about" and then "video".
 You can also see these videos below.

 CANADIAN TIRE MONEY: At Camp Shagabec we are so grateful for all the Canadian Tire Money donations that come our way year after year.
 With these wonderful donations we are able to purchase supplies for the Sports Shaq, Property and the Kitchen, etc...
 We are always on the look out for Canadian Tire Money, so please feel free to drop it off at camp during the summer or contact Kat Fletcher (403) 892 0777 and she will gladly take it off your hands! ;)